 Battling Dyslexia: My Jumbled Brain, My “Careless” Grammatical Errors

-On a visceral level, I understood these horrible labels to be psychologically damaging, so I sucked it up and pretended to understand everything that I read.
-But my writing was always a dead giveaway.
+On a visceral level, I recognized how psychologically damaging those words could be, so I kept quiet and pretended to understand everything I read.

 Devoid of Psych Evals

-I was never properly diagnosed and evaluated as a child, partly because I knew how to fly under the radar by working harder than most of my peers at accomplishing my school work in a satisfactory manner.
-But I knew early on that something was off with me, and was cognizant about the consequences of being placed in special education classes.
-I feared being labeled as “slow” or “retarded.”
+I was never properly diagnosed or evaluated as a child, partly because I learned how to fly under the radar—by working harder than most of my peers to complete schoolwork in a way that appeared acceptable.
+But even then, I knew something felt off.
+I also understood the consequences of being placed in special education.
+I feared the labels—“slow,” “retarded.”

-On a visceral level, I understood these horrible labels as psychologically damaging, so I sucked it up and pretended to understand everything that I read.
-But my writing was always a dead giveaway.
-Writing, in fact, is my Achilles heel, my greatest challenge, yet ironically one of my greatest passions.
+On a visceral level, I recognized how psychologically damaging those words could be, so I kept quiet and pretended to understand everything I read.
+But my writing always gave me away.
+Writing is my Achilles’ heel—my greatest challenge—yet, ironically, one of my deepest passions.

 The Real Enigma Machine

-Often when I write, I leave words out, sometimes complete sentences.
-Other times, I double up on the same word (the the, is is, etc.) and leave in articles that I should have omitted during revision (the a, an, the, etc.).
-Sometimes, I will type an altogether different word than I was intending to type.
-Typing is akin to using an Enigma machine, especially if I over analyze the keyboard and my brain begins to perceive the already jumbled mess of letters as indecipherable, shape-shifting codes on each key (and because driving myself insane is so much fun, I periodically type on a German keyboard) [1].
-When I type, I often space my words where I shouldn’t and leave letters out (tha nto i nto, thn kyou, etc.).
+Often when I write, I leave out words—sometimes entire sentences.
+Other times, I repeat words by mistake (the the, is is) or leave in articles I meant to remove during revision (the a, an the, etc.).
+Occasionally, I’ll type a completely different word than the one I intended.
+Typing feels like operating an Enigma machine—especially when I overanalyze the keyboard and my brain begins to see the already chaotic jumble of letters as indecipherable, shape-shifting codes on each key.
+And because driving myself insane is apparently entertaining, I periodically type on a German keyboard [1] just to make things more interesting.
+When I type, I often insert spaces where they don’t belong and drop letters altogether (tha nto, i nto, thn kyou, etc.).

-Dyslexia is a constant challenge, but over the years, thanks in part to assistive technologies and to my own creative strategies, I’ve learned to live with it and to function on a relatively normal level.
-But it’s not easy.
-Every time I blog or email, I always find errors when I take a second, third, and forth look.
-Thankfully, reading has gotten easier.
-Now when I read, I try to find the Audible version so I can hear the words while I read.
-This helps me to comprehend the material better and keeps me focused on the passage, otherwise, it’s easy to get lost on a page full of words, especially if single spaced.
+Dyslexia is a constant challenge, but over the years—thanks in part to assistive technologies and my own creative strategies—I’ve learned how to live with it and function at a relatively typical level.
+Still, it’s never easy.
+Every time I blog or send an email, I find errors on the second, third, or even fourth read.
+Thankfully, reading has become easier.
+Now, when I can, I find the Audible version of a book so I can listen while I read.
+Hearing the words as I follow along improves my comprehension and helps me stay focused.
+Without that support, it’s easy to get lost on a dense, single-spaced page.

-It’s not easy to disclose this aspect of myself, especially given that it’s the kind of disability that is without remedy.
-This is perhaps why the visual arts and ghost whispering come so naturally to me.
-I’ve learned to attune my senses to other areas of perception so as to compensate for my deficiencies.
-And in a way, I suppose my disability has opened doors to other possibilities that are truly magical.
+It’s not easy to share this part of myself, especially because it’s the kind of disability that has no real remedy.
+Maybe that’s why the visual arts and spirit communication have always come so naturally to me.
+I’ve learned to attune my senses to other modes of perception to compensate for what I lack.
+And in some ways, my disability has opened doors to possibilities that feel genuinely magical.

 Notes

 [1] Always finding a way to bring in the topic of WWII.
-This was a period of deep Blind Love creation with soldier ghosts.
+This was a period of deep Blind Love creation with with the spirits of soldiers.

 [2] Addressing the topic of dyslexia also highlights the maddening task of writing a book and how over time, I unraveled as a result of my tireless revising---a kind of Sisyphus dilemma where each revision yielded both progress and set backs in the writing and therefore becoming an absurd and futile endeavor on repeat.